libts/tslib/README.md

     )

-If you want to support tslib < 1.2, while still support multitouch and all recent versions of tslib, you'd do something like this:
+If you want to support tslib < 1.2, while still supporting multitouch and all recent versions of tslib, you'd do something like this:

     #include <tslib.h>